mlcommons/croissant/docs/croissant-spec-draft.md

 ### DataSource

 `RecordSet`s specify where to get their data via the `dataSource` property of Field. `DataSource` is the class describing the data that can be extracted from files to populate a `RecordSet`.
-This class should be used when the data coming from the source needs to be transformed or formatted to be included in the ML dataset; otherwise a simple `Reference` can be used instead to point to the source.
+This class should be used when the data coming from the source needs to be transformed or formatted to be included in the ML dataset; otherwise a simple reference to the source (e.g., a `FileObject` or `FileSet`) can be used instead.

 `DataSource` is a subclassOf: [sc:Intangible](http://schema.org/Intangible) and defines the following properties: